 Light Chemical Peels: Risks and Benefits

 Light chemical peels are performed with alpha-hydroxy acids.
 The solution is made according to the chemistry of your skin.
-Commonly referred to as AHA peels, light chemical peels are a perfect choice for patients wishing to create an even skin texture, reduce acne scars, fine lines, and mild sun damage.
-The result is fresh looking, healthier skin.
+Commonly referred to as AHA peels, light chemical peels are a perfect choice for patients wishing to create an even skin texture and reduce acne scars, fine lines, and mild sun damage.
+The result is fresh-looking, healthier skin.
 The AHA peel treatment is performed in an outpatient facility and takes as little as 15 minutes.
 Side effects are mild and patients can immediately return to normal activities.
 Following the procedure, the patient may feel slight irritation or redness.
 Flakes and dryness are other common side effects.
 Because the AHA peel is mild compared with other chemical peels, your treatment plan may require repeat treatments to achieve the desired results.
 Your doctor may also prescribe facial creams filled with alpha-hydroxy acids to maintain results.
-Sun protection is also necessary, as the skin is more susceptible following a chemical peel.
+Sun protection is also necessary, as the skin is more susceptible to a chemical peel.

 Medium Chemical Peels: Risks and Benefits